podcast

 DZ-39: Backmatter - Hitting LA, Receiving Feedback, and a Roguish One

-How can writers make use of their time when hitting LA?
+Listen if you're about to network at a festival and have no idea what writers actually do with their time there.
 In another backmatter-only episode, Stu & Chas zig-zag through a range of topics.
 We talk about Chas' experience(s) hitting both Los Angeles and the Austin Film Festival, effective networking, career capital, the art of receiving feedback, and Stu's harsh Three Strikes Rule.
-We look back at the most important lessons we've learned about storytelling in 2016 and that leads us to talk about character choices in a little-known and little-talked about film called ROGUE ONE.
-And, of course, we open the listener mail box for...
+We look back at the most important lessons we've learned about storytelling in 2016 and that leads us to talk about character choices in a little-known and little-talked about film called ROGUE ONE. ...

 2017-01-15